Rod McKuen: LGBT activism

+Slide, Easy In...

-The cover of McKuen's 1977 album Slide...
-Easy In featured a photo of a man's arm gripping a handful of vegetable shortening; the can was a pastiche of Crisco – then widely used by gay men as a sexual lubricant – with the label instead reading "Disco".
+The cover of McKuen's 1977 album Easy In..., released under the name Slide, featured a photo of popular gay adult actor Bruno's arm gripping a handful of vegetable shortening; the can was a pastiche of Crisco – then widely used by gay men as a sexual lubricant for fisting– with the label instead reading "Disco".
+An inscription on the cover stated "this was a project everyone had to get into; not just on the surface, but deeply—and together.
+If you don't feel "easy in" then perhaps your threshold of pain or pleasure needs looking into."

 That same year, McKuen spoke out against singer Anita Bryant and her "Save Our Children" campaign to repeal an anti-discrimination ordinance in Miami, tagging Bryant with the nickname "Ginny Orangeseed", and also including a song on Slide...
-Easy In titled "Don't Drink the Orange Juice", referencing Bryant's fame as commercial pitchwoman for the Florida Citrus Commission.
-He often gave benefit performances to aid LGBT rights organizations and to fund AIDS research.
+Easy In titled "Don't Drink the Orange Juice"—which the album cover states was written and recorded on her birthday—referencing Bryant's fame as commercial spokesperson for the Florida Citrus Commission.

+The last track on the album is titled "Full Moon Over The Ansonia Hotel."
+Until 1976, the Ansonia had been home to the Continental Baths, a gay bathhouse and dance club.